pluggdapps/tayra/sphinxdoc/source/template_plugins.rst

         loadttls( pa, template_plugins, { 'debug' : True } )
         return {}

-This will make sure that template-plugins are automatically loaded during platform boot-up.
+This will make sure that template-plugins are automatically loaded by ``loadttls`` function during platform boot-up, which is when package() entry point is called.